 - fulfil contractual and other requirements to provide non-identifying data and statistical information to government agencies.

-When we collect Personal Information, we will explain to you why we are collecting the information and how we plan to use it.
+When we collect Personal Information, we will explain why we are collecting the information and how we plan to use it.

 Sensitive information is defined in the Privacy Act to include information or opinion about such things as an individual’s racial or ethnic origin, political opinions, membership of a political association, religious or philosophical beliefs, membership of a trade union or other professional body, criminal record or health information.